Panic! at the Disco Logo

 2016 – 2018

 In 2016, a music collection called Death of a Bachelor was released.
 It was complemented by an emblem of a radically different format than before.
 Monochrome and subtle lines were retained, but they received a different specificity.
-The words were written in capital letters of various configurations as if they were written by hand.
+The words were written in capital letters of various configurations, as if by hand.
 This was emphasized by the uneven lines that made up the inscriptions.
 The exclamation point in the middle of the phrase looked harmonious since all the characters were uppercase.
 In this case, “PANIC!” was perceived as a separate short sentence, followed by the second – “AT THE DISCO.”
 The white text was on a black rectangle stretched out horizontally.

 2018 – 2022